Marcel Sabitzer has shown himself to be a useful squad player at Bayern Munich. - © Sebastian Widmann/Bundesliga/Bundesliga Collection via Getty

 Over the course of his six seasons with Leipzig, Sabitzer was moved from right winger to attacking midfielder and central midfield.
 It's from there that he helped Leipzig to a second-place finish in 2020/21 and also a runners-up medal in the DFB Cup.

-Sabitzer linked back up with Nagelsmann at Bayern in the summer of 2021, though his role in their successful title defence was more bit-part.
+Sabitzer linked back up with coach Nagelsmann again at Bayern in the summer of 2021, though the player's role in their successful title defence was more bit-part.
 Of his 54 competitive appearances for the club, only 20 have been starts, while he has produced two goals and as many assists.
+He spent the second half of 2022/23 on loan at Manchester United, making 11 English Premier League appearances.

 Plays a bit like: David Beckham